randomtruffles/Dominion_League/_posts/2023-02-08-season-56-newsletter.md

 **M﻿oderator Updates**

 Last season's call for moderators brought us numerous applications from outstanding candidates.
 From those, we welcome three new members to the Moderator team: avi.arfin, saltroza, and Theman0613.
 Each of them has hit the ground running, bringing new energy, fresh ideas, and are learning the ins and outs of the league infrastructure.
 Players and mods alike will benefit from their contributions to the League community.

 In addition to the growth of the team, we have a new Feedback Chair. tracer will be passing the torch to Theman0613.
 I would like to take a moment to recognize tracer's hard work and dedication to the position.
 He took over in Season 48, and in that time led many successful League Town Halls, set up league exhibition matches, read and summarized every Feedback form response, and revamped our system for identifying where players will be most successful with regards to their time zone grouping for divisions.
-Thank you for your service and everything you have done to make everyone's experience better! (edited)
+Thank you for your service and everything you have done to make everyone's experience better!

 **B﻿enchmarks**